 Eating around three kilograms of potatoes a day will provide just over 2000 calories, a reasonable amount for a man of his size aiming to lose weight.
 But while potatoes are an excellent source of carbohydrates and fiber, he may struggle to get enough protein.
 A 120 kg man may need up to 90 g of protein, but this diet will provide only 60 g.

 Proteins are made up of a range of amino acids, including some that must be supplied in our diet, and potatoes contain a surprisingly good balance of these.
 But despite spuds providing a good balance of amino-acids, there simply won’t be enough of them in Taylor’s diet.
-Eating around three kilograms of potatoes a day will provide just over 2000 calories.

 Potatoes are also low in fat (only nine grams per three kilograms), so Taylor’s diet doesn’t supply enough of the two essential fatty acids (linolenic and linoleic acid), nor does it provide enough fat to aid the absorption of fat-soluble vitamins: A, D, E, and K.